TinyPART/RIOT/examples/tinycontainer/README.md

 tinycontainer
 =============

-This is a example demonstrates how to use TinyContainer.
+This application example demonstrate how to use TinyContainer.

 Use Cases
 =========

 This example supports two use cases:

-* **built-in container management**, based on shell UI and statically links containers
+* **built-in container management**, utilizing a shell UI and statically links containers.
-* OTA container management, based on CoAP message over the IPv6/BLE network stack supported by RIOT
+* **OTA container management**, leveraging CoAP messages over the IPv6/BLE network stack supported by RIOT

 Usage
 =====

 To ease all operations we provide a cli tool named `tinycontainerctl`.
-It can be used to
+It can be used to:

-* configure tinycontainer
+* Ronfigure TinyContainer
-* create containers
+* Create containers
-* create endpoints (available soon)
+* Create endpoints (comming soon)
-* build the system
+* Build the system

-To list all available commands just call it without any argument:
+To list all available commands, simply execute it without any argument:

 ```
 ./tinycontainerctl
 ```

-Here are the commands to run the default example on a dwm1001 board:
+Below are the commands to run the default example on a dwm1001 board:

 ```
 ./tinycontainer setup init default
 ./tinycontainer generate all flash term
 ```

-The example adds some TinyContainer commands to the shell prompt:
+The example adds several TinyContainer commands to the shell prompt:

-* _list_, to list built-in containers
+* _list_, to display built-in containers
 * _load_, to load a container
 * _unload_, to unload a container
 * _start_, to start running it
-* _stop_, to stop the container
+* _stop_, to halt the container
-* _status_, to check if a container is running or not
+* _status_, to check if a container is running
-* _wait_, to let the container run a while
+* _wait_, to allow the container run for a while

-You can also use the _ps_ command to display a threads table.
+You can also use the _ps_ command to display a table of threads.

 Supported Board
 ===============

-The tables below show how many containers is supported in different configurations for each supported boards.
+The tables below show the number of containers supported in different configurations for each supported boards.

-The first characters can be the symbol '1' if we have successfully test the configuration with at least one container, the symbol '.' if we have successfully built the configuration with at least one container, or the symbol 'x' when the configuration could not run on at least one container.
+The first characters can be:

+- '1', if we have successfully tested the configuration with at least one container.
+- '.' if we have successfully built the configuration with at least one container.
+- 'x' if the configuration could not run on at least one container.

 The second characters use the symbol '2', '.' and 'x' in a similar way.

-And so on.
+And so on for next characters.

 with network and crypto deactivated
 -----------------------------------